Doctor of Medical Science (Online)

 The DMSc program is a 36-credit hour program and can be completed in as early as two years.

 Distance programs’ tuition is due the first day of class.
 For programs with payment per credit or course, the tuition covers the payment for the coming quarter.
-Delinquent tuition penalties accrue at 1.5% per month, which is 18% per year. $500.00 per credit hour.
-Current tuition and fees can be found at: https://www.atsu.edu/finance/tuition/ashs#physician-assistant
+Delinquent tuition penalties accrue at 1.5% per month, which is 18% per year.
+For more information on Student Account Collection, please reference ATSU Policy #50-112 within the Financial Policies section of this catalog.

 Applications for the DMSc program may be submitted at any time during the academic year to Online Admissions.
-The program has two intakes per year, July and January.
-For a July start, completed application materials must be submitted at least 4 weeks prior to the start of the fall semester.
-For a January start, completed application materials must be submitted at least 7 weeks prior to the start of the spring semester.
+The program has four intakes per year: July, September, January, and March.
+Completed application materials must be submitted at least 4 weeks prior to the first day of the program.

 Applicants will need to create an account at https://apply.atsu.edu for access to the online application.
 Instructions are included on how to complete the application and provide us with all required documentation.
 If you have any questions regarding the online application, please contact Admissions at 877.469.2878 or by email at email@example.com.